kddnewton/practical-debugging/README.md

 ## Interface problems

-Occurring when you don’t understand the dependent structure of methods or constants.
+Interface problems occur when you don’t understand the dependent structure of methods or constants.

 *Questions like:*

 - Why is this thing nil?
-- Why can't I call the method I want?
+- Why can’t I call the method I want?
 - What are the constants I can reference?
 - What can this object see and do?
 - What is this gem doing?